The world's largest website

 Note: With argon gas mixes, the argon mix gas plasma (as indicated in the video below) partially

-covers the fluid droplet during it's formation.
+covers the bottom of fluid droplet during it's formation and therefore has little influence on the weld drop formation and transfer.
 In contrast, when using straight CO2, the

 The